kriasoft/react-firebase-starter/CONTRIBUTING.md

-# Contributing to React Starter Kit for Firebase and GraphQL
+# Contributing to React Starter Kit for Firebase

 ♥ **React Firebase Starter** and want to get involved?
 Thanks!
 There are plenty of ways you can help!